EpistasisLab/tpot/docs/sources/contributing.md

 * If your code affected any of the pipeline operators, make sure that the corresponding [export functionality](https://github.com/rhiever/tpot/blob/master/tpot/export_utils.py) reflects those changes.

-If your contribution requires a new library dependency outside of DEAP and scikit-learn:
+If your contribution requires a new library dependency:

 * Double-check that the new dependency is easy to install via `pip` or Anaconda and supports both Python 2 and 3.
 If the dependency requires a complicated installation, then we most likely won't merge your changes because we want to keep TPOT easy to install.